mennetorelli/Plumberz/README.md

 * With `takeWhileCE` we send downstream all the elements that match the `isAlphaNum` predicate, i.e. in our case we accumulate the chunked stream into a word variable using the `foldC` function.
 * With `dropCE 1` we discard from the stream the non-alphanumeric characters (i.e. the spaces, or other punctuation characters).
 * Finally, we `yield` the previously stored word downstream, and in this case the downstream corresponds to `foldMC insertInHashMap empty` of the "outer" conduit.

-We can replace `peekForeverE` with `splitOnUnboundedE`, which is a conduit combinator that splits a stream of arbitrarily-chunked data, based on a predicate on the elements, i.e. exactly what we need in our example.
+We can replace `peekForeverE` with `splitOnUnboundedE`, which is a conduit combinator that splits a stream of arbitrarily-chunked data based on a predicate on the elements, i.e. exactly what we need in our example.

 ```haskell
 import Data.Char (isAlphaNum, toLower)